RickCogley/RCC-Hugo2015/content/post/20160303-run-a-tftp-server-on-mac-osx.md

 postsvg: icon-origami-fish
 ---

 If you're working with networking devices such as switches, routers or firewalls, to upgrade their firmware, you more often than not need a TFTP server.
-Here's how to use the one included with Mac OS X.
+Here's how to use the one included with Mac OS X or macOS.

 <!--more-->